-A progress report might be required to be completed and submitted monthly for some third party lenders.
-The Student Services/Financial Planner/Administrator or delegate is responsible for completing this report and faxing it to the appropriate case manager on or just before the due date.
-A copy is to be put into each student's administrative file.
+A progress report must be completed and submitted monthly for those student funded by HRSDC.
+The Student Services/Financial Aid Coordinator or delegate is responsible for completing this report and faxing it to the appropriate case manager on or just before the due date.
+A copy is to be put into each student's Administrative File.

 Students who are funded by student loans and who fail to comply with student loan attendance requirements shall be withdrawn from eligibility for continued student loan funding.
-For students receiving funding from Private Insurers, or other benefits, or who are funded by an agency that requires the reporting of attendance, attendance warnings and probation shall be reported to the funding agency and may result in the termination of benefits.
+For students receiving HRSDC/LMDA, WCB/WSIB, Private Insurers, or other benefits, or who are funded by an agency that requires the reporting of attendance, attendance warnings, and probation shall be reported to the funding agency and may result in the termination of benefits.